mlapinm/A02Nh/html6ccna/b107tabs.md

 Table 9-2 Three Classes of Problems Caused by Not Using STP in Redundant LANs Problem Description
-Broadcast storms The forwarding of a frame repeatedly on the same links, consuming significant parts of the linksí capacities
+Broadcast storms The forwarding of a frame repeatedly on the same links, consuming significant parts of the links‚Äô capacities
-MAC table instability The continual updating of a switchís MAC address table with incorrect entries, in reaction to looping frames, resulting in frames being sent to the wrong locations
+MAC table instability The continual updating of a switch‚Äôs MAC address table with incorrect entries, in reaction to looping frames, resulting in frames being sent to the wrong locations
 Multiple frame